ThePhD/ThePhD.github.io/_posts/2022-10-12-the-c-c++-api-landscape.markdown

 >
 > — §4.3 WHATWG Encoding Specification, [June 20, 2022](https://encoding.spec.whatwg.org/#output-encodings)

 Yes, you read that right.
 If the encoding is UTF-16, return the UTF-8 encoding instead.
-Don't raise an error, don't print that something's off to console, just slam a UTF-8 in there.
-I spent a good moment doing all sorts of checks/tests, trying to figure out why the Rust code was apparently giving me a UTF-8 encoder when I asked for a UTF-16 encoder:
+Don't raise an error, don't print that something's off to console, just slam an UTF-8 in there.
+I spent a good moment doing all sorts of checks/tests, trying to figure out why the Rust code was apparently giving me an UTF-8 encoder when I asked for an UTF-16 encoder:

 ![A screenshot showing the Visual Studio Code debugger, highlighting a variable called "u16enc".
 The variable was initialized using "auto u16enc = UTF_16LE_ENCODING->new_encoder();" which produced a type of "std::unique_ptr<encoding_rs::Encoder>".
 Inspecting the variable in the left-hand-side panel and checking deep into its data members, it reveals that it has a name of "UTF-8" and not "UTF-16".](/assets/img/2022/10/utf8-in-my-utf16.jpg)